isomerpages/moht-healthyprecincts/index.md

   - infopic:
       title: resident name
       subtitle: "Our Stories: Residents"
-      description: '"some thing some resident says"'
+      description: '"A quote from a resident"'
       button: read more
       url: /partners/
       alt: residents